amulyaM6/First-Repository/README.md

 # First-Repository
-This is my first git repo
+This is my first git repository.
+I am so excited for you all to see it and let me know in the feedback how accurate it is.
+Hope you all will like it.